UTSA-ICS/sid-server/doc/source/developing.rst

 Generating Updated Sample Config File
 -------------------------------------

-Keystone's sample configuration file ``etc/keystone.conf.sample`` is automatically generated based upon all of the options available within Keystone.
+Keystone's sample configuration file ``etc/sidserver.conf.sample`` is automatically generated based upon all of the options available within Keystone.
 These options are sourced from the many files around Keystone as well as some external libraries.

-If new options are added, primarily located in ``keystone.common.config``, a new sample configuration file needs to be generated.
+If new options are added, primarily located in ``sidserver.common.config``, a new sample configuration file needs to be generated.
 Generating a new sample configuration to be included in a commit run: